apache/systemds/hadoop-batch-mode.md

 	ADJUSTED_R2,1,,1.0
 	R2_NOBIAS,1,,1.0
 	ADJUSTED_R2_NOBIAS,1,,1.0
-	15/11/17 15:51:17 INFO api.DMLScript: SystemML Statistics:
+	15/11/17 15:51:17 INFO api.DMLScript: SystemDS Statistics:
 	Total execution time:		0.269 sec.
 	...

-If we look at HDFS, we can see the files that were generated by the SystemML DML script executions.
+If we look at HDFS, we can see the files that were generated by the SystemDS DML script executions.

 	[hadoop@host1 ~]$ hdfs dfs -ls
 	Found 16 items